vihangm96/verily-hello-vc/README.md

 ## Optional: fix a commit that went wrong

 So far in this tutorial, we've mostly discussed the happy path: you code something cool, then submit it for review.

-## Optional: fix a merge conflict
+But what happens if you submit a commit you don't want?
+Version control with git offers us a way to fix this issue!

 ## Cleanup